Program

 Sophia Anna Szokolay

-Canadian violinist Sophia Anna Szokolay has performed as a recitalist and chamber musician across Canada, the United States, and Europe.
-Based in Boston, she is a Doctoral Candidate at the New England Conservatory and Chamber Music Faculty at NEC’s Preparatory School.
+Canadian violinist Sophia Anna Szokolay has performed across Canada, the United States and Europe as a recitalist and chamber musician.
+She is a Doctoral Candidate at the New England Conservatory and a member of the chamber music faculty at the NEC pre-college program.

-Sophia began her violin studies at the age of 3, the fourth generation of a musical family.
-She received her Bachelor of Music degree from the New England Conservatory with a Minor in Music Theory, and her Masters Degree from The Juilliard School.
+Sophia received her Bachelor of Music degree from the New England Conservatory with a Minor in Music Theory, and her Master’s Degree from Juilliard.
 Her teachers include Catherine Cho, Miriam Fried, and Donald Weilerstein.

 Janice Lu